heros

 list

-_subscribe_selector(selector: str, callback: callable, *args, **kwargs)
+_subscribe_selector(selector: str, callback: collections.abc.Callable, *args, **kwargs)

 Subscribe to a zenoh selector and a attach a callback.
 The callback receives the deserialized payload of the messages published.